SchelleyYuki/m1-test/README.md

 - `-T 1C`: use 1 thread per available CPU core
 - `-offline`: do not download from remote repos.

-## Test 3: raw command with JDK-aarch64
+## Test 3: default command with JDK-aarch64

 Now you need to point `$JAVA_HOME` to JDK-aarch64.
 This one is only applicable to M1 chips.